You are listening to the Sean Hannity Radio Show Podcast.

 All right, there it is.

-O.J.
-Simpson has been granted parole after nine years in prison, and we'll get all the details about the release, et cetera, et cetera, et cetera.
+And we'll get all the details about the release, et cetera, et cetera, et cetera.

 You know what's fascinating here?

-I um I remember where uh OJ impacted my early career in television, and I'll I'll give you some background here.
+I remember where OJ impacted my early career in television.

 And the reason I'm bringing this up and that it's even relevant is I'm looking at a room of people that know very little about the case.

-You didn't know the USC running back phenom that was OJ Simpson.
+You didn't know the USC running back Phenom that was O.J.
+Simpson.

-There was one of by far at the time the best in the NFL, one of the most gifted and talented athletes ever.
+You didn't know the Buffalo Bills running back that was one of, by far, at the time, the best in the NFL, one of the most gifted and talented athletes ever.

-And very few of you even remembered nine years ago when he was put in prison because you know, he's a leading participant in an armed robbery, and which is considered a violent felony, and he was drunk at the time this all happened, an aggravated condition that the parole board could have considered against him.
+And very few of you even remember nine years ago when he was put in prison because, you know, he's a leading participant in an armed robbery, which is considered a violent felony.

-It was this is the outcome that everybody, by the way, was predicting coming into today.
+This is the outcome that everybody, by the way, was predicting coming into today.

-Generally speaking, you think, oh, nine years is not a lot of time to spend in prison.
+And generally speaking, what he had a 30-year term or 33-year term, whatever it was, generally speaking, you think, oh, nine years is not a lot of time to spend in prison.

-Apparently, been an exemplary inmate and and did his job and tried to help other people, wasn't a pain in the neck.
+Apparently, been an exemplary inmate and did his job and tried to help other people.

 And except for the Daily Mail article yesterday, I don't know if you saw that article.